Robrowno/rock-paper-scissors/README.md

 By hiding the main page through surrounding it in a div in my html file, I was able to make this start page show by default and then hide that page when the player clicks 'start'.

 The Start-Page briefly describes the rules of the game of Rock, Paper, Scissors and tells the user how the scoring system works.
 An image provides visual feedback to the user as well to help cement the rules in their mind.
 When they feel they understand the rules of the game, then can enter a name/username and click 'start'.
+If they feel they need to go back to the start page to check over the rules or change their username, they can do so by clicking the title on the game page.

 ![Start-Page](/assets/images/readme-images/startpage-ss.png)